-A group of children from year 6, who met with the inspectors, spoke confidently and positively about aspects of the school's provision, including the opportunities to take on leadership roles and responsibilities and their participation in a wide range of after-school activities.
-They spoke about the good help they receive from their teachers and peers, in order to improve their work, and spoke confidently about the benefits of learning with, and from, children from another school within the shared education partnership.
+• A group of children from year 6 and year 7, who met with the inspectors, spoke very positively about aspects of the school's provision, including the encouragement they receive for behaving well and caring for each other.
+The children spoke well about the range of sporting and musical opportunities they have and the opportunities to take on leadership roles and contribute to charitable and community activities.
+They spoke about the good help they receive from their teachers, in order to improve their work, and spoke confidently about the benefits of the school's environmental curriculum and Eco-initiatives.